 Crispy skillet potatoes in their prime

 The crispiest of potatoes are cooked in a piping hot skillet, preferable cast iron.
-Any skillet will work fine, but cast iron has a knack for hot, even cooking that really browns the potatoes.
+Cast iron has a knack for hot, even cooking, but any skillet will suffice.

 Adding in a few diced vegetables (garlic, green pepper, onions) really elevates the flavor of the potatoes and gives a nice variety of texture to the final dish.
 Throw in your favorite seasonings and voila!
 Tasty, crispy, skillet potatoes.
 Let’s start with the basics of getting started.

 The goal is to cut the potatoes into small, similar sized pieces.
 Similar sizes means even cooking, and even browning across all of the potatoes.